gbelanger/gb-esac-ops-grb/README.md

 and processing of these info is also necessary, and everything is clearly commented in the script.
 Some actions also rely on external tools (`calc.pl`, `whatrev.sh`, `GetRev.awk`, `datediff.pl`) and my own java programmes `Hms2deg.jar` and `GetAngularDist.jar`.
-Generating the email is based on a template in which the key variables are labelled using braces and replaced with the appropriate values calculated or extracted, and defined as variables in the script.
+Generating the email is based on a template in which the key variables are labelled using braces and replaced using `sed` with the appropriate values, parsed or calculated, and defined as variables in the script.

 The files created are: